pewsou/SCUD/CPP/README.markdown

 **Linkable<typename TSchedulable,typename Tid>::Queueable** - generic data stucture carrying user data.
 Consists of two fields:
 * TSchedulable scheduled - a data to be routed;
-* long long schParam; - numerical value used for scheduling; can be set to size of "scheduled" variable, for example, sizeof(int);
+* long long schParam; - numerical value used for scheduling with DRR algorithm; can be set to size of "scheduled" variable, for example, sizeof(int); it is similar by its meaning to a bytesize of received packet in telecommunication domain.

 **TSchedulable** - generic type for user data;